Lessons I Learned from Co-Founding a Tech Startup

 • VCs don't usually sign NDAs.
 In fact, you can count on them to forward your business plan to their portfolio companies in your space.
 And then you'll see your slides show up in your competitor's deck at a pitch competition.

-• Some VCs won't believe that a 25-year old white woman (who -- gasp! -- wears skirts and makeup) is capable of being a technically solid engineer.
+• Some investors won't believe that a 23-year old woman who (gasp!) wears skirts and makeup) is capable of being a technically solid engineer.
 We soon figured out that pitches to potential investors went better if I was dressed like a slob in sweatpants.

 Miscellaneous